aidanreilly/owncloud_qs/installing/installing_php.md

 ```shell
 	sudo systemctl start php-fpm
 ```
-You should see a message that the php-fpm.service is active:
+You should see a message that the PHP-FPM service is active:
 `Active: active (running) since Mon 2020-06-01 22:40:24 GMT; 30s ago`

 9. Set PHP-FPM to start automatically at system boot time.